openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 getRadioTech\(slotId: number\): Promise<\{psRadioTech: RadioTechnology, csRadioTech: RadioTechnology\}\>

-Obtains the RAT used by the CS and PS domains.
+Obtains the RAT used by the CS and PS domains for the SIM card in the specified slot.
 This API uses a promise to return the result.

 **Required permission**: ohos.permission.GET_NETWORK_INFO